 ClearPath Research Methodology

-Potential respondents were screened out on several criteria:
+Potential respondents were screened on several criteria:

 - Company size: All respondents must self-report that their companies have minimum 100 employees.
 All potential respondents from smaller companies were excluded.
-In total, the survey includes 40% from companies with 100-999 employees, 32% from companies with 1,000 to 9,999 employees, 19% from companies with 10,000 to 99,999 employees, and 10% from companies of 100,000 or more employees.

 - Information level: In our experience, it is possible to have “qualifying respondents” who nevertheless prove to have too little information or knowledge about the space to provide useful data from which to draw insights.
 We therefore apply an “information” screen to respondents as well.
 Specifically, we ask whether or not respondents could explain certain terms to their colleagues, if asked to do so.
 In order to qualify for this survey, a respondent must say “yes” to this question for both the terms “cloud computing” and “virtualization.”
-There were a few exceptional respondents allowed in who did not say yes to both of these questions, but over 99% of respondents in the data said yes to both.

 - “Attention” level: It is easy for respondents to speed through surveys or not pay enough attention to provide useful data.
 We make an effort to exclude these respondents as well, as they provide generally less useful data.
 In this survey, respondents were screened out for “attention” reasons if they said they could explain the made-up term “Greenfield as a Service (GaaS)” to a colleague in the same question used for the Information Screen noted above.
 Additionally, respondents were excluded if—when answering the “PaaS awareness question”—they selected the logo/company names for McDonald’s or Starbucks.
 Both of those companies were included in the list of PaaS products, and respondents were asked only to select the PaaS offerings they were familiar with and specifically instructed not to select non-PaaS offerings.

-- PaaS: “PaaS—also called “Cloud Application Platform” or simply “Cloud Platform”—is a category of cloud computing services that provides a platform allowing companies to develop, run, and manage enterprise and web applications without the complexity of building and maintaining the infrastructure and middleware typically associated with developing and launching an app.”
+- PaaS: “PaaS—also called ‘Cloud Application Platform’ or simply ‘Cloud Platform’—is a category of cloud computing services that provides a platform allowing companies to develop, run, and manage enterprise and web applications without the complexity of building and maintaining the infrastructure and middleware typically associated with developing and launching an app.”

 - Containers: “Containers offer a way to virtualize an operating system, isolating processes and providing limited visibility and resource utilization—such that the process appears to be running on a separate machine.
 Containers can allow applications to be packaged, with all of its dependencies, into a single, standardized unit.”